-Naymick was born on November 6, 1917, in Ohio to
+Pvt.
+Albert P. Naymick was born on November 6, 1917, in Ohio to Paul and Mary Naymick.

 With his five brothers, he grew up in unincorporated North Jackson in Mahoning County outside of Youngstown,

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.

-The morning of December 8th, the officers of the battalions met and were informed of the Japanese attack on Pearl Harbor hours earlier.
+The tanks were ordered to the perimeter of the Clark Field to guard against Japanese paratroopers on December 1 to guard against paratroopers.
+Two members of each tank remained with their tank at all times.
+The morning of December 8, the officers of the battalions met and were informed of the Japanese attack on Pearl Harbor hours earlier.
 The 192nd letter companies were ordered to the perimeter of Clark Airfield.

 All morning long, the sky was filled with American planes.
 At noon, all the planes landed and the pilots went to lunch.
 At 12:45 planes approached the airfield from the north.
 The tankers on duty at the airfield counted 54 planes.
 When bombs began exploding, the men knew the planes were Japanese.
 After the attack the 192nd remained at Ft.
 Stotsenburg for almost two weeks.
 They were than sent to the Lingayen Gulf area where the Japanese had landed.